 Every Hallmark Christmas movie plot can be figured out within the first 10 minutes.
-Shannon and I like to see who can guess the plot the quickest, as each of the films begin.
+Shannon and I like to see who can guess the plot the quickest, as each of the films begins.
 After that, you’re free to go about whatever business you need to attend to.
 When you return to the TV, you’ll realize you haven’t missed a thing.
 It’s just that simple.

 That brings us to the leading men, but there really are none worth mentioning.
 Stubble is all that matters, and it’s worn by countless actors who are making every attempt to act their way out of the holiday-decorated paper bag.
 The stubble is amazing in these movies, so much so that I find myself pausing occasionally, as to admire it.

-This year brings a new dimension to Hallmark, as they branch out into interfaith content with, “Love, Lights, Hanukkah.”
+Last year brought a new dimension to Hallmark, as they branch out into interfaith content with, “Love, Lights, Hanukkah.”
 As you may have guessed, it’s typical Hallmark fare, dressed up in a different faith.
 Still compelling, the intro featuring a series of up close, slow motion, spinning dreidels, had me yearning for more.

-Sidenote: we have discussed in previous blogs about cutting the cable cord.
+We have discussed in previous blogs about cutting the cable cord.
 We have remained cable-free for a number of years.
 Here is a frugal, and creative way to get the Hallmark channel at a very low cost, without cable.
 Shannon did some research and found a network called, frndly.
 It offers a few channels, that her grandmother would have approved of, calling them, “good clean channels.”
 For that reason, and the fact that she was “Grandma Collins,” we like to fondly refer to this network as “GCTV.”
-You can secure a month’s worth of Hallmark, and some other channels that are not worth mentioning, for the low cost of $5.99.
-Just be sure to mark you calendar to cancel after 30 days.
+You can secure a month’s worth of Hallmark, and some other channels that are not worth mentioning, for the low cost of $6.99.
+Just be sure to mark your calendar to cancel after 30 days.
 I mean, who wants Hallmark after the holiday season, anyway?